TommyJones/tidylda/cran-comments.md

 ## Resubmission
 Thank you to Gregor Seyer for a quick review.
-I've included exerpts of his comments and how I have addressed them below.
+I've included excerpts of his comments and how I have addressed them below.

 CRAN wrote: "If there are references describing the methods in your package, please